 The Pygmalion Effect

-Brian Grasso explains the Pygmalion based coaching strategies for you to use with your young athletes
+Brian Grasso explains the Pygmalion-based coaching strategies for you to use with your young athletes.

 Two researchers, Stumpt and Pfungst, realized that when the handlers of Clever Hans posed questions to him, they were providing subtle physical and verbal cues to the horse as it pertained to the answer.
 This reality was summarized in the book, 'Teachers and the Learning Process' written by Robert Strom (Prentice-Hall, 1971): "Among the first discoveries made was that if the horse could not see the questioner, Hans was not clever at all.

 In short, inadvertently, people were offering the correct answers to Clever Hans by communicating their expectations via physical signs - and Hans learned to pick up the signals, no matter how subtle.
-This ascension to what is expected of you is known contemporarily as self-fulfilling prophecy and was outlined originally in 1957 by a sociology professor Robert Merton, at Columbia University.
+This ascension to what is expected of you is known contemporarily as a self-fulfilling prophecy and was outlined originally in 1957 by a sociology professor Robert Merton, at Columbia University.
 In his essay, 'Social Theory and Social Structure', Merton suggested that "a false definition of the situation evokes a new behaviour which makes the original false conception come true".

 The result of his work was an extraordinarily beautiful sculpted woman, which Pygmalion named Galatea.
 Because of her beauty, Pygmalion fell desperately in love with the sculpted and began praying to Venus to bring Galatea to life.
 Venus granted his prayer and thus became what is now known as the Pygmalion Effect.